AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 Unless you find your way to the High Energy Lab, you'll die—crushed between sand and rock.
 It's one thing to fear the end of your solar system, an unavoidable fate to which you've become accustomed with time.
 But it's an entirely different, more dreadful feeling to realize that your death will be a consequence of your curiosity.
 You quickly backtrack, only to find that the entrances you came through are now sealed.

-{% include picture.html img="sunless-city-sand" ext="jpg" alt="When the sand rises, there's no escaping the Sunless City." %}
+{% include picture.html img="sunless-city-sand.jpg" alt="When the sand rises, there's no escaping the Sunless City." %}

 There's nothing left to do but wait—to eye the level of the sand as it inches its way closer and closer to your doom.
 You climb to higher platforms, but it's futile—you are only prolonging the inevitable.
 At long last, you hear a bone-chilling crack.
 Your helmet shatters under the pressure, and your vision dims.